holepunchto/brittle/README.md

   --timeout, -t <timeout>   Set the test timeout in milliseconds (default: 30000) --runner, -r <runner>     Generates an out file that contains all target tests --mine, -m <miners>       Keep running the tests in <miners> processes until they fail.
-  --help|-h                 Show help
+  --unstealth, -u           Show assertions even if stealth is used --help|-h                 Show help
 ```